Anthial/DD2642-My-Friday-Night-List/README.md

 # My Friday Night List

 Project app for the course DH2642 Interaction Programming and the Dynamic Web.
-An app that in the future will allow for browsing information about tv-series as well as a place where you can save and manage series you like or intend to watch.
+An app that allows for browsing information about tv-series as well as a place where you can save and manage series you like or intend to watch.
-By adding series or episodes to a "favorite" list you will easily be able to keep track of what you have watched and what you'd like to watch.
-My friday night list also shows you where you can watch different series and trivia about them.
+By adding series or episodes to a "favorite" list you're able to easily keep track of what you have watched and what you'd like to watch.
+My Friday Night List also shows you where you can watch different series and trivia about them.

 ## Setup